Curriculum - Intent, Implementation and the Impact

 Additionally, within their curriculum, they present in a manner which represents their personality, flair and shows their choice in learning with a personal path.
 This is a new system to the school and the children are taking to it well.
 Do come and talk to them about their SOLE books, their reflections and some of the tremendous experiences they have already undertaken.

 Impact - What difference is this curriculum making to our children?
 The SOLE mindset places the learner back at the centre of curriculum and makes teachers think "What will the experience be for the children and how can we make the absolute most of each element?".
 The SOLE aspect promotes learners making both group and personal connections with the content due to having genuine freedom of expression and choice.
 It is beginning to produce children who must and can, think for themselves, be resilient and face challenges with strategies to overcome and progress.
+It is where we can blend both practical skills and worldy knowledge in a meaningful structure.

 ‘SOLE’ a Self Organised Learning Environment is the brainchild of Sugata Mitra, Professor of Educational Technology at Newcastle University.
 Through SOLE, children direct the learning process and follow pathways that many of the traditional educational approaches do not make room for.
 SOLE relies on the use of technology, collaboration and encouragement as the basis for encouraging learning.
 Through the use of the internet, SOLE can be used as the way of learning in class.